Some remarks on proper actions, proper metric spaces, and buildings: Metric simplicial complexes

 The topology in (iii) agrees with the topology of pointwise convergence in (ii), for the weak topology on $|\Delta'|$.
-Since the topology of pointwise convergence is always coarser than the compact-open topology, all three topologies are equal. \end{proof} The following is a basic example of a piecewise linear locally euclidean metrizable simplicial complex which fails to be proper. \begin{Ex} Put
+Since the topology of pointwise convergence is always coarser than the compact-open topology, all three topologies are equal. \end{proof} Later we will be interested in the joint continuity of the evaluation map

+This requires some preparations. \begin{Def} We call a topology on the geometric realization $|\Delta|$ of a simplicial complex $\Delta$ \emph{locally finite} if every $x\in|\Delta|$ has some neighborhood $N_x$ which is contained in the geometric realization of a finite subcomplex $\Delta_x\subseteq\Delta$, i.e. $N_x\subseteq|\Delta_x|$.
+In this case, every compact subset $C\subseteq|\Delta|$ is contained in the geometric realization of a finite subcomplex of $\Delta$. \end{Def} For example, the discrete topology on $|\Delta|$ is locally finite.
+If the simplicial complex $\Delta$ is locally finite (every vertex is contained in only finitely many simplices), then the weak topology on $|\Delta|$ is locally finite. \begin{Prop} Let $\Delta$ and $\Delta'$ be simplicial complexes with topologies on $|\Delta|$ and $|\Delta'|$, respectively.
+Let $M\subseteq S(\Delta,\Delta')$ be a set of simplicial maps which are continuous with respect to these topologies.
+Then we have the following. \begin{enumerate}[\rm(i),nosep] \item If the topology on $|\Delta|$ is locally finite, then the joint evaluation map